 (b) each party shall return and make no further use of any equipment, property, Documentation and all other items (and all copies of them) belonging to the other party;

-(c) The Client agrees that the Provider may destroy or otherwise dispose of any of the Client Data in its possession unless the Provider receives, no later than 90 days after the effective date of termination of the Contract, a written request for the delivery to the Client of the then-most-recent copy of the Client Data in the Provider’s possession or control.
-The Provider shall use reasonable commercial endeavours to deliver the copy to the Client within 30 days of its receipt of such a written request, provided that the Client has, at that time, paid all fees and charges outstanding at and resulting form termination (whether or not due at the date of termination).
+(c) the Client agrees that, except as provided in the Data Processing Addendum, the Provider may destroy or otherwise dispose of any of the Client Data in its possession, unless the Provider receives, no later than 90 days after the effective date of termination of the Contract, a written request for the delivery to the Client of the then-most-recent copy of the Client Data in the Provider’s possession or control.
+The Provider shall use reasonable commercial endeavours to deliver the copy to the Client within 30 days of its receipt of such a written request, provided that the Client has, at that time, paid all fees and charges outstanding at or resulting from termination (whether or not due at the date of termination).
 The Client shall pay all reasonable expenses incurred by the Provider in returning or disposing of Client Data;

 (d) any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the Contract, which existed at or before the date of termination shall not be affected or prejudiced; and

 (e) the Surviving Provisions shall survive termination of the Contract.

 - Limitation of liability

 THE CLIENT’S ATTENTION IS DRAWN PARTICULARLY TO THIS CLAUSE